sungchun12/serverless-data-pipeline-gcp/README.md

 gcloud pubsub topics publish demo_topic --message "Can you see this?"
 ```

 6. Check logs to see how function performed.
-You may have to reexecute this command line multiple times if logs don't show up initially
+You may have to re-execute this command line multiple times if logs don't show up initially

 ```
 gcloud functions logs read --limit 50